survivejs/react-book/manuscript/13_styling_react.md

 # Styling React

 Traditionally web pages have been split up into markup (HTML), styling (CSS), and logic (JavaScript).
 Thanks to React and similar approaches, we've begun to question this split.
-We still may want to separate our concerns.
-The separation will happen on a different level instead.
+We still may want to separate our concerns somehow.
+But the split can be different.

 This change in the mindset has lead to new ways to think about styling.
-With React we're still figuring out the best ways to deal with it.
-Some early patterns have begun to emerge.
-However, it is difficult to provide any definite recommendations.
-You will have to choose an approach that makes sense for you.
+With React we're still figuring out the best practices.
+Some early patterns have begun to emerge, however.
+It is difficult to provide any definite recommendations at the moment.
+Instead, I'm going through some common approaches so you can make up your mind based on your needs.

 ## Old School Styling

-The old school approach to styling is to sprinkle some ids and classes around, set up CSS rules, and hope for the best.
-Although this can work up to an extent, it gets more complicated as development goes on.
-There are fundamental problems, such as the fact that everything is global in CSS by default.
-Furthermore, nesting definitions (e.g., `.main .sidebar .button`) creates implicit logic to your styling.
+The old school approach to styling is to sprinkle some *ids* and *classes* around, set up CSS rules, and hope for the best.
+In CSS everything is global by default.
+Nesting definitions(e.g., `.main .sidebar .button`) creates implicit logic to your styling.
+Both features lead to a lot of complexity as your project grows.
+This approach can be acceptable when starting out, but as you develop, you most likely want to migrate away from it.

 ### Webpack Configuration for Vanilla CSS